Schynam/Cyclistic-Case-Study/README.md

 Conclusion

-In the process of this case study, I consulted a number of sources that have contributed to largely to completing the work.
+In the process of this case study, I consulted a number of sources that have contributed largely to completing the work.
 The following refences were consulted:

 Data License Agreement. https://divvybikes.com/data-license-agreement Dates and Times in R with Examples. https://sparkbyexamples.com/r-programming/dates-and-times-in-r/